pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 As a quick sidenote, the 'LDA' we're referring to is not related to the dimension-reduction technique Linear Discriminant Analysis, which shares the same acronym.

 <p>Latent Dirichlet Allocation is a generative model.
 Rather than a discriminative model, which considers conditional probability $P(Y|X)$ given observed data $X$, we model the joint probability $P(X,Y)$, with $X$ representing the observed data, and $Y$ representing latent (hidden) variables.
 In solving, we actually generate sample documents, mixtures of topics and words drawn from topic-specific distributions.
-The generated documents are nonsensical in terms of our plain-language method of interpretation, as we use the bag-of-words (BoW) approach to vectorization, counting word frequencies, but not considering word sequences.
+The generated documents are nonsensical in terms of our plain-language method of interpretation, as we use the bag-of-words (BoW) approach to vectorization, counting word frequencies, but disregarding word sequences.
 Nevertheless, the model tends to perform quite well, and delivers a very rich interpretation of results, compared to other common methods of topic-modeling.
 We can (and next article, will) collapse the distributions into class predictions, like a supervised method (referred to as sLDA).</p>